13rac1/install-apache-solr/README.md

     cd install-apache-solr/vagrant-precise64
     vagrant up

-Tested on Ubuntu 12.04LTS and Linux Mint 15; others TBD.
+Tested on Ubuntu 12.04LTS, CentOS 6.5, and Linux Mint 15.
+Additional tests and distibutions in the future.

 Notes
 -----